mlange-42/modo/docs/docs/src/guide/features/doctests.md

 ## Full example

-Combining multiple code blocks using these attributes allows for flexible tests with hidden setup, teardown and assertions.
+Combining multiple code blocks using these attributes allows for flexible tests with imports, hidden setup, teardown and assertions.
 Here is a full example:

 ````mojo {doctest="add" global=true class="no-wrap"}